 Laurillard’s Conversational Framework: Training facilitators for optimum e-teaching in learning organizations

 At the heart of every LMS is a facilitator or a moderator who intelligently monitors all activities.
-Laurillard’s framework emphasises on the deliberation of exchange of conversations, thoughts, ideas and task allocation between learners.
+Laurillard’s framework emphasizes on the deliberation of exchange of conversations, thoughts, ideas and task allocation between learners.
 The role of the facilitator is challenging.
 They need to intervene, moderate, guide and direct conversations in the direction of the learning goals of the lesson.
 They need to refrain from dominating a conversation.
 They cannot misguide or allow discussions to go off-track or beyond the scope.
 This ensures that the learning environment engages and interacts with learners in a way that promotes knowledge construction from multiple perspectives.
 The addition of key concepts from the facilitator is so discrete that the learners feel empowered and updated without feeling intruded upon.

 The successful process of inquiry, rejection, acceptance and internalization of ideas leading to learning and attitude change is apparent when we learn how to hold intellectual discussions.
 The facilitator guides in an environment of “social conflict vs individual adaptation” also re-affirm the need for learner adaptive e-learning management systems.
 In an ideal learning context, the facilitator answers to discussion threads/blogs under the relevant topic.
 The facilitator also offers resources and more ideas in accordance with the discussion groups’ ZPD (zone of proximal development).
 A productive exchange of multimedia messages (text, image, web resources, audio etc) leads to associative learning (initially) and later Communities of Practice (COP).
 The last form of knowledge exchange is the ultimate goal and realization of complete potential of the learner.